 Where Can I Get These Supplies?

 Do not spend a lot of money on your supplies!
 If you ask around, you can most likely get all of your teaching supplies for free.
 Every semester, we have volunteers who haven’t spent a penny on ILP supplies or store prizes.
 (Here’s the difference between supplies and prizes …. you’ll need to bring both).
+When I was volunteering, I got all of my supplies for free, just by asking.
+I actually ended up with more than I could fit in my suitcases.

-We often have volunteers who got supplies donated and it ended up being more than they could fit in their suitcase, so they give the leftovers to us!
+We often have volunteers who got supplies donated and it ended up being more than they could fit in their suitcase, so they give the leftovers to us.
 That means we usually have supplies ripe for the taking at the ILP office for those who need it.
 Just give us a call if you're in the area (Orem, Utah) and we can let you know if we have supplies at that time that you can come grab.

 If you do need to go out and shop for a few supplies (we really suggest asking your friends and family first!), we’ve put together a list of places to get supplies for cheap.